 3. Begin With Your Roots

 If you are looking for the best way to dry your hair without a hair dryer, then start at your scalp and work down.
-If you dry your full head of hair with an actual towel or piece of cloth, it will actually clump up all of the water on top of your head into large droplets that hang around on the surface instead of being absorbed into the rest of your hair.
+If you thoroughly dry your full head of hair with an actual towel or cloth, it will collect all of the water on top of your head in glutinous globs that hang around the surface of the water.
 This can cause significant frizz issues later in life if this happens too often because it makes it look like there is more moisture in your hair than there actually is.
 Also, some people find that when they do this they have flakes or white marks on their skin or clothes where drops of water have fallen from their damp head onto them while they are drying themselves.

 4. Use a Microfiber Towel

 Another method to dry your hair without blow dryer is to use microfiber towel.
-Microfiber towels, like other types of towels, are not created equal.
-They vary widely in terms of quality and the fabric that is used to make them.
+Different types of microfiber towels and together with others such as regular towels are not equal.
+They differ significantly in design and fabric.
 If you want excellent results then purchase a high-quality microfiber towel (or two).
 Cheap versions may produce unsatisfactory results as they don’t absorb water as well as better ones.
 Be sure to check out how these can be used on your hair before buying them so that you know the best way to use microfiber towel for drying hair:

 Wring out excess water from wet hair and place it on top of a flat surface such as a table or even the floor.
-If possible, place this over an empty laundry basket so that all dripping water is collected and not soiled the flooring.
+If possible, put this item over an empty laundry basket to collect any water that’s left in pooling.

 Take a quarter size drop of shampoo in your hand and rub it all over your scalp to create a really good lather.
-Make sure that you massage this in for about two minutes so that all dirt and grime is removed from your hair.
+Make sure you massage this in for about two minutes before rinsing with warm water to remove all dirt and dust from your hair.
 This will also stimulate blood flow to the roots which can encourage hair growth!
 Rinse off thoroughly when done with this step.